 Since June 2016, the Ministry of Interior has changed subcontractors for the provision of interpreters to the OAR and all police offices that register asylum applications in the Spanish territory, for which NGOs do not provide services anymore.
 The contract was awarded to the Ofilingua translation private company.
 Since then, several shortcomings have been reported, mainly due to the fact that the agency does not have a specific focus on migration and asylum, for which it did not count on the needed expertise due to the sensible thematic of asylum and did not have the contacts of most of the needed interpreters by the OAR.
-Also, interpreters who were working before with NGOs are now paid much less and their working conditions have worsened, thereby potentially affecting the quality of their work.
+Also, interpreters who were working before with NGOs have reported a reduction of pay and deterioration of working conditions, thereby potentially affecting the quality of their work.

 Since the beginning of the EU Relocation scheme, asylum seekers from Greece and Italy's hotpots have been transferred to Spain.
 The process has brought to Spain nationalities of asylum seekers who cannot count on a community in the country, such as Iraqis, Kurds and Eritreans.
 Due to the absence of a sizeable community, there have been many difficulties in finding interpreters who speak Tigrinya, Pashtu or Sorani.
 This fact has caused many shortcomings and obstacles not only to asylum authorities but also to NGOs providing services and accommodation to asylum seekers.
+These difficulties have not been resolved in 2017.